Air purifier Florafilt and air analyser air-Q in lounge with bookcase

 One of these ideas comes from Florafilt, an air purifier start-up from near Cottbus in the Spreewald.
 Founder Reinhard Mietusch and his team have developed a biological air purifier that uses plant roots to filter the air to a much greater extent than conventional alternatives that only involve the foliage.
 The room air is drawn into the air purifier by a small fan and actively passed over the plants' roots.
 The process is said to be 20 times more effective in purifying the air and filtering volatile organic compounds(VOCs) from the air we breathe.
 In addition, the air humidity is also said to quickly increase to a healthy level.

-The starting point for functioning air purification is the reliable analysis of air quality.
-Therefore, we made our air-Q air measuring device available for test measurements with the latest Florafilt device "Apollo".
+The starting point for effective air purification is reliable analysis of the air quality.
+We therefore made our air-Q air measuring device available for test measurements with the latest Florafilt "Apollo" device.
 The aim of the test was to find out how well the invention can filter a toxic VOC, such as toluene, from the air.
-In addition, it was also investigated how the air humidity changes in the test room at the Technical University of Dresden.
+In addition, it was also investigated how the humidity in the test room at the Technical University of Dresden changes.

 Aromatic hydrocarbon toluene